 You only need a small amount to be effective!

-The creamy base is made up of shea butter, beeswax and coconut oil, while baking soda and arrowroot provide thickening and odor protection.
-(Don’t want to use baking soda?
-Try substituting with white kaolin clay instead.)
+The creamy base is made up of shea butter, beeswax and coconut oil, while white kaolin clay (or baking soda) and arrowroot provide thickening and odor protection.

 I suggest infusing the coconut oil with beneficial herbs first (see below), but if you’re unable to, the recipe will work fine with plain coconut oil too.